noenic/noenic/README.md

 Hey there, Nicolas here ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 ===============================================================================================================================

-Computer Science Student
+Computer Engineering Student
 ------------------------

-I am a third-year Bachelor's student in Computer Science with a keen interest in various technologies.
+I am currently a first-year student in a Computer engineering program with a keen interest in various technologies.
 I have a strong affinity for automation, IoT, and related areas.

-*   🌍  I'm based in Anglet (🇫🇷)
+*   🌍  I'm based in Alès (🇫🇷)
 *   🧠  I'm learning Kubernetes
 *   🏎️  I love cars